Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Neutrino Mass

 The neutrino mass arising at one-loop is given by: \cite{Ma:2006km, Merle:2015ica}

-where $M_k$ represents the mass eigenvalue associated with the right-handed neutrino mass eigenstate $N_k$ running in the internal line, with the indices $\alpha$ and $\beta$ ranging from 1 to 3, covering the three neutrino generations.
+where $M_{\eta_R}^2=M_{\eta_I}^2+\lambda_5 v^2$ from Eq. \eqref{eq:metar} and \eqref{eq:metai}, $M_k$ represents the mass eigenvalue associated with the right-handed neutrino mass eigenstate $N_k$ running in the internal line, with the indices $\alpha$ and $\beta$ ranging from 1 to 3, covering the three neutrino generations.
 The Yukawa couplings $Y_{\alpha k}$ in the given neutrino mass formula are obtained from the Dirac Yukawa couplings in Lagrangian \eqref{eq:yuklag} by transitioning to the diagonal basis of right-handed neutrinos after spontaneous symmetry breaking.
 The loop function $L_k(m^2)$ in neutrino mass formula \eqref{numass1} is defined as

-It is noteworthy that the mass difference between the neutral scalar and pseudo-scalar components of $\eta$ ($m^2_{\eta_R}-m^2_{\eta_I}=\lambda_5 v^2$) plays a pivotal role in generating a non-zero neutrino mass.
+It is noteworthy that the mass difference between the neutral scalar and pseudo-scalar components of $\eta$ ($M^2_{\eta_R}-M^2_{\eta_I}=\lambda_5 v^2$) plays a pivotal role in generating a non-zero neutrino mass.
+From Eq. (\ref{numass1}), it is evident that, in the limit $\lambda_5\rightarrow0$, $M_{\eta_R}=M_{\eta_I}$, which implies that $M_\nu=0$.
 For the analysis, the initial step involves diagonalizing $M_R$ and considering the physical basis of right-handed neutrinos $(N_1, N_2, N_3)$ with appropriate interactions.
 Employing the Casas-Ibarra (CI) parametrization \cite{Casas:2001sr} extended to the radiative seesaw model \cite{Toma:2013zsa}, we express the Yukawa coupling matrix that satisfies the neutrino oscillation data as follows: